Adelaide to Uluru road trip: the sights, great camping spots, family fun & responsible travel tips!

 - We took along a basic esky (ice-cooler) and were glad we did when our fridge stopped working.
 Small eskies are always handy, and having a good one on hand will save you buying a sub-standard one out of desperation.
 Ours wasn’t awesome so I won’t recommend our brand, but I will advise you to ensure yours has a tap or valve to let out your melted ice!
 Ours didn’t and it was a giant pain to empty.

-- You will also need a large water container on board, especially if you’re planning to free camp or stay in one of the caravan parks in Coober Pedy.
+- You’ll also need a large water container on board, especially if you’re planning to free camp or stay in one of the caravan parks in Coober Pedy.
 It’s always wise to have a lot of water on you for desert trips, just in case you break down or something unexpected happens.
 We bought this 22 litre BPA-free container and it was excellent.

 Responsible travel essentials

 - First and foremost, an attitude of respect and wonder for the Australian landscape and its traditional owners.
 Exploring the heart of Australia is a privilege and is not possible in some protected areas.
 Leave no trace of your visit behind, by staying on designated paths and never littering, and no touching or feeding wild animals.

 - And please note: Aboriginal people are not photo opportunities.
 So many tourists take their picture without their consent, which is rude in any case, but is especially demeaning for those people who NEVER want to have their photo taken.
 Many indigenous Australians do not ever want to be photographed, and their beliefs and wishes must be respected.

 If you don’t have the space for that, buying 10 litre or larger casks of water is better than buying small water bottles each day.
 You can also refill your large container at several stops along the way with drinking-quality water, so having your own bottle to drink from is very handy.